monome/docs/aleph/scenes.md

 # Bees: Included Scenes

-A number of scenes are included in the offical Aleph software package.
+A number of scenes are included in the official Aleph software package.
 Below is a brief description of the functionality of these scenes and the interface to control them.

 These are ideal starting points to modify and extend functionality by changing the Bees network.